ruoyuxie/recall/README.md

 ## 📝 Overview
-This is the official repository for ReCaLL: Membership Inference via Relative Conditional Log-Likelihoods.
-The repo contains the original ReCaLL implementation on the WikiMIA benchmark dataset.
+This is the official repository for _ReCaLL: Membership Inference via Relative Conditional Log-Likelihoods_.
+The repo contains the lightweight implementation on the WikiMIA benchmark.
 Check out our [website](https://royxie.com/recall-project-page/) and [paper](https://arxiv.org/abs/2406.15968) for more information.

 ## 🛠 Installation
    ```bash